laverdet/isolated-vm/README.md

 Will attempt to invoke an object as if it were a function.
 If the return value is transferable it will be returned to the caller of `apply`, otherwise it will return an instance of `Reference`.
-This behavior can be changed with the `return` options.
+This behavior can be changed with the `result` options.

 `applySyncPromise` is a special version of `applySync` which may only be invoked on functions belonging to the default isolate AND may only be invoked from a non-default thread.
 Functions